Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateIf using a high resolution is important to you, then the GeForce 8600 GT 512MB DDR2 is superior to the Radeon HD 5450, by a large margin. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce 8600 GT 512MB DDR2 is superior to the Radeon HD 5450, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison